 Draymond Green is another advantage for the Warriors.
 He provides a floating pivot, executes pick-and-rolls up top to draw out the Toronto big men, and can guard everybody.
 He’s got the best plus-minus in the playoffs.

 And for this first game anyway, we’ve got as trend working for us, for what it’s worth.
 In their history, the Raptors are now 4-14 ATS in Game 1 of their post-season series.

 So you’ve got some evidence to work with.

 Reduced juice is the best deal you can get in the online sportsbook world, and you can get it at BetAnySports, where you can sidestep having to lay the customary -110 when you bet basketball…….
 Live Betting Ultra enables real-time wagering after the game has started……..
 And if you want a change of pace, you can check out either of TWO live dealer casinos, including the brand-new Lucky Casino……..
-Open your account by depositing with a major credit card, person-to-person transfers (like Western Union or MoneyGram) or the virtual currency of Bitcoin, which is fast and easy with their automated system, and NEVER incurs a transaction fee!
+Open your account by depositing with a major credit card, person-to-person transfers or the virtual currency of Bitcoin, which is fast and easy with their automated system, and NEVER incurs a transaction fee!

 — NBA on TNT (@NBAonTNT) May 31, 2019